microsoft/MixedRealityToolkit-Unity/README.md

 **IMPORTANT**: Please make sure to add the Spatial Perception capability in your app, in Unity under
 Edit -> Project Settings -> Player -> Settings for Windows Store -> Publishing Settings -> Capabilities
 or in your Visual Studio Package.appxmanifest capabilities.
+If using the RemoteMapping components, you will also need to set the InternetClientServer, PrivateNetworkClientServer, and Microphone capabilities.

 ### FileSurfaceObserver.cs
 A SpatialMappingSource that loads spatial mapping data from a file in Unity.